 With this special genus, the name already reveals the purpose.
 Fire protection frames are always used when special legal requirements for fire protection are to be met.
 You can therefore find them primarily in public institutions such as schools, offices, offices, offices, clinics, medical practices or authorities.

-With such a picture frame made of aluminum, security is a skilful connection with elegance and aesthetics.
+With such an aluminum picture frame, security is skillfully combined with elegance and aesthetics.

 Shadow joint frame

-A popular special form is the shadow joint frame, which already stands out by its unusual name.
-Due to its first use in the New York Guggenheim Museum, the shadow joint frame is also called the "Canvas Floater" .
+A popular special form is the floater frame, which stands out even for its unusual name.
+Due to its first use in the Guggenheim Museum in New York, the floater frame is also the Guggenheim frame, or, in reference to its construction, the "canvas floater .

 The special advantage of the shadow joint frame is that it the complete front of the canvas visible , i.e. does not cover the proportions of a work of art.